CleverQwerty/CleverQwerty/README.md

-- 👋 Hi, I’m @CleverQwerty
+- 👋 Hi, I’m @CleverQwerty AKA **Arundhati Bandopadhyaya**.
+I'm pursuing MS in Software Engineering at Northeastern University.
-- 👀 I’m interested in Front End Development
+- 👀 I’m interested in Full Stack Development.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently practicing Leetcode problems.
-- 💞️ I’m looking to collaborate on simple web development projects
+- 💞️ I’m looking to collaborate on web development projects.
-- 📫 How to reach me: clever.qwertyy@gmail.com
+- 📫 How to reach me: clever.qwertyy@gmail.com.

 <!---
 CleverQwerty/CleverQwerty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.